yiliyu1211/TimeSeries_Regression_Ensembling_Model/README.md

   - Time sereis model + regression model

     (regression model > residuals > imput of arima model > combined results from the two to form final predictions)

+  - Comparison of the two approach

   - Including visualization and arima model (p,d,q) selection

-**Showcase the power of ensembling models, particular in forecasting analysis with apparent trends that can be identified by regressions.
+**Showcase the power of ensembling models, particular in forecasting analysis with apparent trends that can be identified by regressions (linear, poly, etc.).
 Very welcome for further discussions!**

 **Yili Yu: td821211@gmail.com**